What is injection snoreplasty?

 Forty-five percent of normal adults snore at least occasionally, and 25 percent are habitual snorers.
 Thirty percent of adults over age 30 are snorers.
 By middle age, that number reaches 40 percent.
 Snoring is a dilemma affecting spouses, family members, and sometimes neighbors.

 Snoring sounds are caused when there is an obstruction to the free flow of air through the passages at the back of the mouth and nose.
 This area is the collapsible part of the airway where the tongue and upper throat meet the soft palate and uvula.
 When these structures strike each other and vibrate during breathing, snoring results.

 Snoring can be diagnosed as primary snoring (simple snoring) or obstructive sleep apnea.
 Primary snoring is characterized by loud upper airway breathing sounds during sleep without episodes of apnea (cessation of breath).
 Obstructive sleep apnea is a serious medical condition where individuals have frequent episodes of apnea during sleep, contributing to an overall lack of restful sleep and severe health risks including heart attack and stroke.

 Various methods are used to alleviate primary snoring.
 They include behavior modification (such as weight loss), surgical and non-surgical treatments, and dental devices.

 This information is provided by the American Academy of Otolaryngology - Head and Neck Surgery, Inc., (AAO-HNS) and the American Academy of Otolaryngology - Head and Neck Surgery Foundation, Inc. (AAO-HNSF) for educational purposes only.
-Any information provided in this website should not be considered medical advice or a substitute for a consultation with an Otolaryngologist - Head and Neck surgeon or other physician.
+Any information provided on this website should not be considered medical advice or a substitute for a consultation with an Otolaryngologist - Head and Neck surgeon or another physician.